Vann06/command-line-clue/game/notebook.md

 Clue 5: Found objects: Crystal Vase at /park/gazebo

-Clue 6: Found objects: Iron Poker at /park/gazebo Location of the crime is still unknown - the room must have been empty when it happened...
+Clue 6: Found objects: Iron Poker at /park/gazebo

+Clue 7: Found The Police Officer at /school/cafeteria

+Location of the crime is still unknown - the room must have been empty when it happened...